jede4829/DjangoMusicApp/README.md

 ## Motivation:
 -----
-Streaming services, such as Spotify, offer APIs that allow third-party app developers to access Spofitify data and music.
+Streaming music services, such as Spotify, offer APIs that allow third-party app developers to access Spofitify data and music.
 It would be great to harnass a few Spotify APIs to generate not only an Artist's top tracks but also recommendations of tracks to listen to.
 As such, a user would be able to look up his/her favorite artist to find the artist's top tracks and recommendations of songs to listen to, as depicted by the user story below.

 **User-story:**